 Triage in screening for colorectal cancer

-The current general screening for bowel cancer using an immunochemical test
+The current general screening for colorectal cancer using an immunochemical test

-for occult blood in feces (FIT) has led to identification of many subjects with bowel cancer
+for occult blood in feces (FIT) has led to identification of many subjects with CRC

 and extremely many with high-risk or medium-risk adenomas—a success

-that’s generated by the number of subjects with positive FIT results.
+generated by the number of subjects with positive FIT-results.

 In Denmark all subjects with a positive FIT result are offered subsequent colonoscopy.